rafaeltedesco/microservice-example-to-register-users-and-send-email-notification/readme.md

 * Challenges for you, dear reader/developer

-- Add Redis on registerAPI when fetching a CEP to lower latency
+- Add Redis on registerAPI when fetching a CEP to lower latency *The branch redis-solution shows a possible way to implement this resource.
+Redis was configured only for `registerAPI` service.
+Try to add in `consultaEnderecoAPI` also.*
-- Add Kafka, RabbitMQ or Bull to send mails in background wihout holding reply
+- Add Kafka, RabbitMQ or Bull to send mails in background wihout holding reply *The branch email-solution shows one possible solution using a Queue System with bulljs*

 </details>